tohagan/cli-config/README.md

 Refer to [minimist](https://github.com/substack/minimist) for more details about command line parsing options.

-### Design:
+### Design and Usage Recommendations:

   - Although usable in libaries, the API is primarily designed for command line interfaces installed globally.
   - Add comments in your `defaults.config` file so the user can understand how to configure their local copy.
-  - If the `clone` option is set, a local <appname>.config file is created that will initially replace all the options in the `default.config` file it was copied from.
+  - If the `clone` option is set, a local ~/.<appname>.config file is created that will initially replace all the options in the `default.config` file it was copied from.
 We still perform a merge with it since a future upgrade of your app may add new attributes that will need to be defaulted via the new `default.config` file.
+  - To support furture upgrades of the local config file, it's recommended that the defaults.config file includes a _schema property set to the current schema version number.
 ## API

     var config = require('cli-config')(options, override);